This information applies to Scotland.

 There are a number of things you can do if you think you have a mental health problem.
 Many people find it difficult to ask for help, but there are a wide range of services available and you can choose the services that appeal to you.
 For example, you might find it easier to phone a helpline rather than speak to a GP face to face.
 You could:

 - look up information online - for example on the Scottish Association for Mental Health (SAMH) website or NHS inform

 - access self-help courses online - for example, moodgym and Steps for Stress

 - read self-help books - some libraries have ‘bibliotherapy’ sessions, which gather relevant self-help books that you might want to borrow

 - go to see your GP

-- phone a helpline or information service - for example Breathing Space, Samaritans or NHS inform
+- phone a helpline - for example Breathing Space or Samaritans

 - contact local services - such as support groups or befriending schemes

 - talk to a counsellor or therapist - your GP might refer you to a counsellor or therapist.
 You can arrange this yourself but there might be a cost.
 Check the Counselling and Psychotherapy in Scotland website or the British Association for Counselling and Psychotherapy website.

 The Scottish Association for Mental Health (SAMH) has online guides and a list of services to which people can refer themselves if they're concerned about their mental health.